 Murray River Walk is a de-stressing experience

-Our walking pace is designed to relax you and allow you to enjoy the landscape, its wildlife and its beauty, and the people you are walking with.
+Our walking pace is designed for complete enjoyment of the landscape, its wildlife and its beauty, and the people you are walking with.
 It is a slow walk (along a slow flowing river) – not a race.
 Enjoy.

 The cooler months

 Each night you stay aboard a modern comfortable 10 berth houseboat with your own double room, plus hot showers and a hot spa on the top deck.
-All linen is provided.
+All linen is provided including a bath towel.
 Leave your belongings in your room each day as the houseboat will travel to your daily walking destination.
 Dine aboard the houseboat on superb local menu designed by our consultant chef, renowned native food pioneer Andrew Fielke.
 Regional Riverland food bowl products are showcased where possible.

 Murray River Walk will help you discover a rich river heritage including Aboriginal culture, pastoralism and the paddle-steamers, locks and weirs and river regulation, irrigation development and environmental stewardship, in a region that has become the fruit and food bowl of South Australia.